DANC 5092. Special Topics. 1-3 Hours.

 DANC 5333.
 Dvlpmt Advanced Skills In Dnc.
 3 Hours.

-This course includes theoretical concepts and laboratory experiences in modern dance and ballet.
-Course may be repeated for credit with approval of Dance Program Coordinator.
+This course includes theoretical concepts and laboratory experiences in dance technique.
+Course may be repeated for credit with approval of Graduate Advisor of Dance.

 DANC 5360.
 Smnr In Dance Production.
 3 Hours.

-This course provides experience and information regarding all aspects the presentation of a of a dance performance.
-Fundamental design skills such as costume, lighting and sound design as well as practical skills such as light board operation, sound recording and board operation, development and distribution of publicity materials, fund raising, box office operations, house management and video operation, are experienced in actual production settings.
+This course provides experience and information regarding all aspects of dance performance production.
+Content areas include costuming, lighting and sound design as well as practical skills, such as light board operation, sound recording, and board operation.

 DANC 5371.
 Theory Of Dance.
 3 Hours.

 An examination is made of the philosophical context within which of dance as an art form functions.
 Two vastly contrasting aesthetic theories are presented and explored as a means to developing in the student a well-considered and grounded personal aesthetic.